Canoe U: Frequently Asked Questions

 Canoe U is our collection of whitewater Kayak and Canoe courses that are offered each spring.
-For 2017 all the "Fundamentals" classes include a classroom/pool session that is scheduled for 5-9pm on Sunday May 7.
-On the water sessions meet May 20-21, plus June 3-4.
+For 2019 all the "Fundamentals" classes include a classroom/pool session that is scheduled for 5-9pm on Sunday May 5.
+The "on the water" sessions meet May 18-19, plus June 1-2.
 The "Refresher" and "Continuum" classes meet only one weekend.

 What's all this about Fundamentals, Refreshers and Continuum classes?
-See the Course Descriptions page for detailed class descriptions, information on costs and to enroll.
-Download the official Canoe U Brochure (pdf) if you want to have an "off line" info sheet.
+For detailed class descriptions, information on costs and to enroll see the Course Descriptions.

 Yes, there is.
 Quite a lot of it actually.
 Wondering what you need to get started?
 Read Nora (Sea-Boo) Whitmore's blog post Midwest Whitewater Paddling 101.

 Anyone interested in learning how to handle a canoe or kayak on whitewater.
 We offer courses for people who have never paddled a boat and courses for paddlers who would like to tune up their skills.
 Previous whitewater experience is not a prerequisite to enroll in a Rapids Riders fundamentals class.
 However, comfort on and in the water is a plus.

 People can learn whitewater boating at any age but the courses are geared for adults.
 Students under 18 will be accepted when partnered with a parent or guardian, or at the instructor's discretion.

 Plan on full days.
 Courses vary from 6 to 40 hours in length.
 Most of your time will be on-water.
 Classes build skills progressively, so plan to participate in all instruction days.
 In addition to the introductory Sunday evening session, several classes require two full weekends of your time.